 Writer Simon Pegg announced that filming had officially wrapped on October 16 via his Twitter account.
-Pegg has co-written the movie with Doug Jung, and also posted a picture with his collaborator.
+Pegg has co-written the Star Trek Beyond with Doug Jung, and also posted a picture with his collaborator.

 Another recent development reported by The Hollywood Reporter revealed that the release date for the film had been pushed by two weeks.